na-na-hi/renget/archive/stscript.md

 /echo #{{getvar::tmp}} |

-/createentry file=bookname key={{getvar::key}} {{getvar::tmp}}
+/createentry file={{getvar::bookname}} key={{getvar::key}} {{getvar::tmp}}
 ```
 This should be straightforward.
 We ask the user what they want to add a lorebook entry for, this will be the key of the entry, and then using `/genraw` to generate the content for the entry.
 A custom-tailored prompt here is highly recommended.
 In this script there is no error handling or validation, but ideally after requesting the key from the user we'd check if there's already an entry with that key and ask if we should update it or ask for a different key; as well as stopping execution if on any input popup the user presses cancel.
 In the end, you also may want to save the newly created key and ID to have an easier time looking them up.

 ######Automation issue #2
-Getting a key for things important enough to merit a lorebook entry can be challenging, if we don't outright as the user.
+Getting a key for things important enough to merit a lorebook entry can be challenging, if we don't outright ask the user.
 You may use `/genraw` on the last message to give you a keyword list, but full automation would require the ability to always get a specified data format in the `/genraw` replies, which, let's be honest, won't happen.
 When inserting an entry we may also want to check if another entry has it in its content and if we should draw a relation to that, using the lorebook recursive seach feature.
 Unfortunately, as of now, I wouldn't recommend trying to fully automate this.
 Create a QuickReply button to trigger a script like this, and let the user fill in the blanks.

 You may add some QoL stuff, like opening the first input with a recommendation from a `/genraw` call about keywords; or maybe a check to see if they used too many words for the key and ask them to shorten it, but a dynamic lorebook like this should already be a great help with any RP.
 Especially when working in combination of the world info and author's note.